 A subject line with a question elicits a response and can be more engaging than a simple statement.
 Try variations like “20% Off Going On Now” versus “Want to save 20% on your entire purchase?”

 Pro-Tip: Make sure your email’s preview text stays consistent.
-If you change both the subject line and preview text, you won’t know which variable attributes to your successful result.
+If you change both the subject line and the preview text, you won’t know which variable is the reason for your successful result.

 Call-to-Action A/B Tests